khmild/S42B_Intellistep/README.md

 - BTT - Original code
 - CAP1Sup - Main rewrite of code
+- TazerReloaded - Encoder protocol and communication
-- Misfittech - The Smart Stepper [project](https://github.com/Misfittech/nano_stepper).
+- Misfittech - The [Smart Stepper project](https://github.com/Misfittech/nano_stepper).
 This was a large help when writing the correct stepping code.